Sedna (dwarf planet): Classification

-The discovery of Sedna resurrected the question of which astronomical objects should be considered planets and which should not.
+The discovery of Sedna renewed the old question of just which astronomical objects ought to be considered planets, and which ones ought not to be.
 On 15 March 2004, articles on Sedna in the popular press reported that a tenth planet had been discovered.
-This question was resolved for many astronomers by the International Astronomical Union definition of a planet, adopted on 24 August 2006, which mandated that a planet must have cleared the neighborhood around its orbit.
+This question was resolved for many astronomers by applying the International Astronomical Union's definition of a planet, adopted on 24 August 2006, which mandated that a planet must have cleared the neighborhood around its orbit.
 Sedna is not expected to have cleared its neighborhood; quantitatively speaking, its Stern–Levison parameter is estimated to be much less than 1.
-The IAU also adopted dwarf planet as a term for the largest non-planets (despite the name), that like planets are in hydrostatic equilibrium and thus can display planet-like geological activity, but have not cleared their neighbourhoods.
+The IAU also adopted dwarf planet as a term for the largest non-planets (despite the name) that, like planets, are in hydrostatic equilibrium and thus can display planet-like geological activity, yet have not cleared their orbital neighborhoods.
 Sedna is bright enough, and therefore large enough, that it is expected to be in hydrostatic equilibrium.
 Hence, astronomers generally consider Sedna a dwarf planet.
+The list of dwarf planets recognized by the IAU has not changed since 2006, even though Sedna is considered to be one by most astronomers.